Comparisons

 Which should I try first -- palmistry or astrology?

 Start with whichever one you can access more easily.
-Palmistry has a lower barrier to entry — you need your hands and decent lighting.
+Palmistry has a lower barrier to entry.
+You need your hands and decent lighting.
 No birth time, no birth location, no chart calculation required.
 You can start reading your own palm in minutes using our beginner's guide.
-Astrology requires your exact birth date, time, and location to generate an accurate chart — and many people don't know their birth time, which limits the reading's depth.
+Astrology requires your exact birth date, time, and location to generate an accurate chart.
+Many people don't know their birth time, which limits the reading's depth.
 If you're the kind of person who wants something tangible and immediate, palmistry is the natural starting point.
 If you're drawn to cosmic cycles and timing, astrology might resonate more.
 Ideally, you try both and see which framework clicks with how you think about yourself.

 Ready to Try It Yourself?